 Day 5 to 8 Tues to Fri 18th to 21st

 Everyday starts with blood pressure test at 2am then a multi blood test at 6am.
 Day 4 had to be classed as a really difficult day for me.
-Today Tuesday the 18th is a touch and go, basically at 6am I was told that the next 6 hours would tell us if it was a make or break. to be fair my mouth, throat and Esophagus went to hell, extreme blistering ulcers lots of blood etc. There was no escaping this but to be honest it is a lot worst than what they warn you about.
-My morphine drip was increased so I was basically knackered all the time.
+Today Tuesday the 18th is a touch and go, basically at 6am I was told that the next 6 hours would tell us if it was a make or break. to be fair my mouth, throat and Esophagus went to hell, extreme blistering ulcers lots of blood etc. My morphine drip was increased so I was basically knackered all the time.
 And just to top things off I’m back on Neupogen GSF (remember that particular nasty self injections I had to do for 8 days following ICE – yes the bone cruncher ) I’ll be on these for the foreseeable future.
 This is the day that I needed a number of blood transfusions.
 A very worrying morning but I have been updating the blog site so time flew and its now 3pm and I am still alive…a good sign to say the least.
+Getting told that you basically have 6 hours to make whatever calls you need is a serious game changer, the nurse had told me that the team were planning to increase palliative care levels, current levels have me drifting in and out of consciousness – increases would mean a none returnable state of unconsciousness, so I would drift into the next life within days.
+This decision was to be made at 12 and I got past it as it’s now 3.
+Team were satisfied to retain currently levels but I had to give the okay that they could increase it if my condition got worse.

-But I can still get out of bed to go to the toilet or shower, once they disconnect the IV’s
+But I can still get out of bed to go to the toilet or shower, once they disconnect the IV’s.
+The cold shower at 8am snapped me into reality.
+Time to kill Hodgkins for good

 My daily blood test for these four days return nothing that resembles good news actually on Friday it looked so bad they were considering more blood transfusions.